 Photographs emerged of her standing at the edge of skyscrapers and other tall structures.
 In one very short instant, her work was everywhere, including the South China Morning Post, British Journal, The Washington Post, and even shown in Saint Petersburg.
 Using a digital camera while studying at a Ph.D. program in New York, Jun Ahn helps viewers literally stand at the edge of a void.

-In this interview, we will examine the ideas behind her work and what the naked eye is missing as we use photography as a medium.
+In this interview, we will examine the ideas behind her work and what the naked eye is missing as we use

 Talk about your Self Portrait Series.
 What inspired this type of Self Portraiture?
 How has your life changed since?

 Self-Portrait (2008-2013) is the first work project after choosing my major as

 First, it is about my definition of ‘time.’
 It started from one summer day in 2008 on the apartment’s rooftop where I lived at that time in New York.
 At the moment, while I was watching the cityscape, I thought the future was like the spectacle of cityscape seen from the rooftop, since the vision was in front of me, although the physical object is too far away to reach.

 In contrast, I thought the rooftop where I stood was like ‘the past’ because the structure made me have that vision.
 However, it cannot be changed even if I regret it.
 Hence I approached the edge of the building because I thought what is between them is ‘the present.’
 When I looked down at the edge of the building, I felt the wind blowing from the bottom.
 I felt like I saw the void, the empty space.
 At that moment, I came across the thought, ‘the present is the void between the past and the future.’

 From this perspective, I tried to visualize the void, empty space.
 I chose the edge of high-rise buildings as a space for the project since it metaphorically shows how I see the time.
 We fill in the void with something from the past or something for the future, and an infinite combination of the process of that effort of filling the void is the narrative of life.